utiasASRL/vtr3/README.md

 ### Install [ROS2 Foxy](https://www.ros.org/)

-Instructions below follow the installation tutorial [here](https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Development-Setup/).
-If you already have ROS2 installed you can skip this section and replace the `setup.bash` `sourced` below to your ROS2 installation.
+Instructions below follow [here](https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Development-Setup/).
+If you already have ROS2 installed then you can skip this section and replace the `setup.bash` `source`d below to your ROS2 installation.

 Install ROS2 dependencies